 - Organic growers should apply 95% microfine wettable powder sulfur or flowable sulfur with a surfactant.
 Sulfur, in its gaseous stage, kills the fungus.
 The finer the sulfur particles the more quickly the gas is produced, and the more effective the fungicidal activity.

-Home Fruit Disease and Pest Prevention Spray Schedule
+(PDF) Home Fruit Disease and Pest Prevention Spray Schedule From Virginia Cooperative Extension

 2) Bacterial spot of peach and nectarine, (Xanthomonas arboricola pv. pruni)

 - This is a difficult and expensive disease to control.

 - Infections occur only when foliage and fruit are wet.

 - Foliar lesions begin as small dark spots.
 In defense, the leaf quickly walls off the spot and drops the spotted area, leaving a shot-hole.

 - Many infections can make leaves look tattered.
 Where infections occur on the midvein, leaves turn yellow and often defoliate.

 - Fruit infections cause spotting and cracking of the fruit.
 The best approach is to choose varieties that are moderately to strongly resistant to this disease.

 3) Black knot